Add seafood to your shelter-in-place menu and help our seafood industry weather the COVID-19 pandemic storm

 In the longer term, there is uncertainty about the future of industry—which businesses, such as restaurants, will survive?
 Once the businesses along a food supply chain close, the supply chain breaks down and it cannot quickly or easily be started up again.
 There is concern that this gap in supply would quickly be filled by inexpensive imports, further increasing our seafood trade deficit.

-We could quickly lose ground in decades-long efforts to revitalize the country’s fishing industry-including the loss of a disproportionate number of small fishing operations, which often don’t have the financial or social capital to adapt or weather the market fluctuations.
+We could quickly lose ground in decades-long efforts to revitalize the country’s seafood industry-including the loss of a disproportionate number of small fishing and farming operations, which often don’t have the financial or social capital to adapt or weather the market fluctuations.
 Many groups will be vying for a finite amount of assistance, and seafood imports will carry on so that consumers, who are often content with inexpensive imports, will continue to get seafood resulting in the loss of many of valuable domestic fishing businesses.

 This juncture also offers opportunities to local food systems.
 For example, direct marketing of local and diverse products could, out of necessity for safe local food, progress farther in a few months than it has over the last several or more years.
-Fishermen who are already engaged in direct marketing to consumers are selling out.
+Fishermen and farmers who are already engaged in direct marketing to consumers are selling out.
 Those who do not have direct connections and who have been selling all of their catch to buyers may not be doing as well since many of the buyers’ clients include restaurants and institutions, which are shut down now.
-Even marketing a small portion of one’s harvest seems to contribute to success of fishing businesses- whether in times of crisis or not.
+Even marketing a small portion of one’s harvest seems to contribute to success of fishing and farming businesses- whether in times of crisis or not.
 And there are benefits to seafood processors and communities because of the increased supplies of fresh seafood and the consumer enthusiasm and demand that surround fishermen’s markets.

-It’s a crucial time for whole fishing communities, which include fishermen and aquafarmers, associated government and private groups, and the public, to organize and orchestrate efforts that put our producers first.
+It’s a crucial time for whole communities, which include fishermen and aquafarmers, associated government and private groups, and the public, to organize and orchestrate efforts that put our producers first.
 The industry has quickly banded together to request assistance from the president and congress.